Daniel Pfeiffer: Other work

 After leaving the White House, Pfeiffer was vice president for communications and Policy at GoFundMe from December 2015 to September 2017.
-Pfeiffer is a member of the board of advisors of Let America Vote, a voting rights organization founded by former Crooked Media host Jason Kander.
+Pfeiffer is a member of the board of advisors of Let America Vote, a voting rights organization.

 Personal life

 On July 16, 2006, Pfeiffer married Sarah Elizabeth Feinberg, a senior adviser and spokeswoman for Rahm Emanuel.
 In 2011, Pfeiffer and Feinberg separated, and later divorced.

 In 2016, Pfeiffer married Howli Ledbetter, former director of message planning in the White House Office during the Obama administration.
 In May 2018, Ledbetter gave birth to a daughter, Kyla.
 In March 2021, their second child, Jack, was born.